jpreiser/Dynamic_Arrays_Project/README.txt

 To clean the directory, type 'make clean' into the directory.

+Currently ./main runs on the supplied instructors.txt and students.txt files.
+For a different set of students and instructors, either alter the provided files or delete and replace them with files of the same name.

 A really interesting project.
 The first time I've worked this extensively with classes as a data structure and I really enjoyed it!.
 The program starts in main, checks that the program was initialized in the above format and then checks the files for the number of